zzonyo/trust-docs-test/source/index.html.md

 ```json
 {"pong": 1492420473027}
 ```
-When client receives this heartbeat message, it should response with a matching "pong" message which has the same integer in it, e.g.
+When client receives this heartbeat message, it should respond with a matching "pong" message which has the same integer in it, e.g.

-<aside class="warning">After the server sent two consecutive heartbeat messages without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>
+<aside class="warning">After the server sent two consecutive heartbeat messages without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will be disconnected with the client server.</aside>

 ### Subscribe to Topic